Why is Your Cat Peeing Outside The Litter Box?

 • Litter box cleanliness.
 It is critical that your cat’s litter box is being cleaned regularly and that there are enough in your house, especially if you recently brought home another cat to join the family.
 A good rule of thumb is one litter box per cat, plus one extra.

 • Declawed cat.
-Occasionally when a cat is declawed, it can make normal activities extremely painful.
+While it is not a common practice and not recommended, occasionally a cat will be declawed.
+If that happens, it can make normal activities extremely painful.
 This includes using the litter box, since a declawed cat may not want to scratch at litter due to his sensitive paws.
-If you are looking fora less painful litter option for a declawed cat, soft paper litter or aspen/pine wood shavings are excellent choices.
+If you are looking for a less painful litter option for a declawed cat, soft paper litter or aspen/pine wood shavings are excellent choices.

 • Not neutered/spayed.
 Kittens that haven’t been neutered or spayed yet tend to exhibit more behavioral problems, including not using a litter box regularly.
 If your kitten falls under this category, call Chipman Road Animal Clinic to discuss your options.